webage003/bigbangrke/docs/compliance/policies.md

 ##### Audits (p.23)

-Big Bang's scope does not include auditing RBAC or logs.
+**Check**: Big Bang's scope does not include auditing RBAC or logs.
 It relies on the cluster administrator to conduct these audits.

 ##### External Logging Service (SIEM) (p.23/p.27)